Below are answers to some frequently-asked questions about counseling and therapy, which I hope you find helpful.

 I offer individual counseling and individual psychotherapy for adults and older adolescents.
 The issues covered in individual treatment include anxiety treatment, depression treatment, job and career support, substance use disorder counseling.
 For couples and parents, I offer marriage and couples counseling, and parenting counseling (which can be for an individual parent, or for the parents together).

-Yes, I offer both, in addition to in-person sessions.
+Yes, I offer remote and virtual sessions in addition to in-person sessions in my office.

 Do you prescribe medication?